 f.
-Cooperation with the Government
+Cooperation with the government

 United States v.
 Robinson, 741 F.3d 588 (5th Cir.
-2014) ("[A] sentencing court has the power to consider a defendant's cooperation under § 3553(a), irrespective of whether the Government files a §5K1.1 motion.").
+2014) ("a sentencing court has the power to consider a defendant's cooperation under §3553(a), irrespective of whether the Government files a §5K1.1 motion").141

-- ii.
-Section 3553(a)(2): The need for the sentence imposed to reflect the seriousness of the offense, to promote respect for the law, and to provide just punishment for the offense; to afford adequate deterrence to criminal conduct; to protect the public from further crimes of the defendant; and to provide the defendant with needed educational or vocational training, medical care, or other correctional treatment in the most effective manner - a.
-Need to Protect the Public from Further Crimes
+The need for the sentence imposed to reflect the seriousness of the offense, to promote respect for the law, and to provide just punishment for the offense; to afford adequate deterrence to criminal conduct; to protect the public from further crimes of the defendant; and to provide the defendant with needed educational or vocational training, medical care, or other correctional treatment in the most effective manner a.
+Need to protect the public from further crimes